jadentoh/jadentoh/README.md

 - 👋 Hi, I’m @jadentoh
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning coding
+- 🌱 I’m continue learning coding
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...

 <!---
 jadentoh/jadentoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.